 Advocates for the legislation claim that it will make it more difficult for human traffickers to exploit children because it takes away their top advertising platform.
 On the contrary, many victims of sex trafficking and sex workers believe that stripping sex workers and traffickers of their most visible way to advertise will force them to resort to underground methods of gaining business that put sex workers and trafficking victims in harm’s way.
 Sex workers, in particular, relied heavily on sites like Backpage and Craigslist to screen clients before meeting them.

 According to proponents of the legislation, the new laws also make it easier for state prosecutors and sex trafficking victims to sue social media networks, advertisers, and other parties who failed to keep sex trafficking materials off their sites.

 Fighting Sex Trafficking in West Palm Beach

 Authorities are increasingly aware of sex trafficking in Palm Beach County.
 Human trafficking is a felony offense that may be tried in state and federal court.
 The consequences are dire for those facing a conviction for a trafficking offense.
-At The Law Office of Gabriel & Gabriel, we are committed to providing comprehensive criminal defense for those accused of felony sex offenses in West Palm Beach.
-Contact us for a free consultation or call 561-622-5575.
+At The Law Office of Gabriel & Gabriel, Attorney Brian Gabriel is committed to providing comprehensive criminal defense for those accused of felony sex offenses in West Palm Beach.
+Contact Mr. Gabriel for a free consultation or call 561-622-5575.